msnsports-31000/metro-app-screenshots/README.txt

 5.Look at your files differently.
 6.Files&Folders is fully functional in Snapped mode.
 7.Enhance your productivity with Search and Share Charms.
-8.Powerful media player for videos, music and pictures and documents FlightHero Pro
+8.Powerful media player for videos, music and pictures and documents.
+FlightHero Pro
 1.flight search
 2.flight detalis